dschultz0/pysfn/README.md

 * Add support for exception handling including try/except, as well as retry logic
 * Add support for Map and Parallel
 * Support the full range of likely conditions
-* Tree pruning to better handle if/elif/elif/else as well as assigning multiple variables
+* Tree shaking to better handle if/elif/elif/else, as well as assigning multiple variables
 * Support some common states such as calling another SFN or performing DynamoDB writes